dangallego/Gotham_Web/README.md

-# GOTHAM WEB TOOLS
+# Gotham Web Tools

+**Developers**: Lianys Feliciano, Daniel Gallego, Janvi Madhani, under the supervision of Dr. Charlotte Welker.

 This repo centralizes and generalizes a number of modules used across the GothamWeb group to analyze hydro simulations, characterize the cosmic web in cosmological simulations and/or spectroscopic galaxy datasets and perform statistical analysis on large datasets.
 It also includes introductory tutorials aimed at Python and HPC beginners.
-Routines are developed and maintained by Lianys Feliciano, Daniel Gallego and Janvi Madhani under the supervision of Dr. Welker.

 The repo is organized into a number of sub-directories that aim to provide the tools and a hopefully thorough explanation of how to use those tools for users from all backgrounds, including beginners.
 Each sub-directory (which is the same as saying each "sub-folder") is, for the most part, comprised of the following: